seriouschess/dynamify/README.txt

 --- App is live on www.siteleaves.com ---

  - Web Application where users can register and create their own websites using in app tools.
- - Indended to enable non-technical people to be able to easily create their own websites.
+ - Intended to enable non-technical people to be able to easily create their own websites.

 1.01 version complete:
 - Page loads asynchronously